qgis/QGIS-Documentation/source/docs/training_manual/foreword/foreword.rst

   text or credits from this work.
 * You may not redistribute this work under more restrictive permissions than those under which it was provided to you.
-* If you add a substantitive portion to the work and contribute it back to the project (at least one complete module) you may add your name to the end of the authors list for this document (which will appear on the front page)
+* If you add a substantive portion to the work and contribute it back to the project (at least one complete module) you may add your name to the end of the authors list for this document (which will appear on the front page)
 * If you contribute minor changes and corrections you may add yourself to the contributors list below.
-* If you translate this document in its entirety, you may add your name to the authors list in the form "Translated by Joe Blogs".
+* If you translate this document in its entirety, you may add your name to the authors list in the form "Translated by Joe Bloggs".
 * If you sponsor a module or lesson, you may request the author to include an acknowledgement in the beginning of each lesson contributed, e.g.: